Discover what termites look like and the signs to look for.

 Termites cause an estimated $5 billion a year in property damage.
 They don’t discriminate, either, and can damage businesses and homes alike.
 These silent destroyers can be present for years without revealing themselves, quietly eating away at a structure.

-Even buildings constructed on slabs or of concrete block can face problems – termites can work their way up a structure, eating insulation along the way to get to wooden beams, roof supports, and more.
+Even buildings constructed on slabs of concrete block can face problems – termites can work their way up a structure, eating insulation along the way to get to wooden beams, roof supports, and more.
 They feed on the cellulose that comprises wood and other plant materials, including paper and books.

-If you think you have seen signs of termites in your business or home, the first step you need to take is to call in a professional to confirm it and then they can provide you with your termite protection and treatment options.
+You secure your business against theft, accidents, and other mishaps with insurance.
+But are you leaving it open to destruction from termites?
+Rentokil offers a range of treatment options and termite protection plans to suit your needs.
+If you think you have seen signs of termites in your business, the first step you need to take is to call in a professional to confirm the infestation.
+Once confirmed, they can provide you with your termite protection and treatment options.

-These live in the soil and build mud tunnels often found near homes and even inside spaces within the walls.
-These include the formidable, but rare, Formosan Termites.
+Subterranean - the most common type throughout North America, but particularly in states like California, Florida, Mississippi, Alabama, Louisiana, and Texas.
+These termites live in the soil and build mud tunnels often found on exterior walls and even inside spaces within the walls.

 Dampwood - common on the Pacific coast and in Florida, these large termites tend to infest wood that is subjected to excessive moisture, such as that in tropical or unusually rainy environments.